Undergraduate Organizations

 Raising Funds outside the University.
 Undergraduate organizations are encouraged to seek funds from a variety of sources, including reasonable membership dues; donations at concerts, speeches, or other events; and advertisements in publications.
 Fund-raising activities are permissible only to the extent that they are needed to support the activities of the organization, since each organization is operated on a nonprofit basis.

-I. Use of the Yale name and representation of the University
+I. Use of the Yale Name and Representation of the University

-Use of the Yale name and trademarks.
+Yale Trademark and Licensing Policy.
 The Yale name and marks associated with the University are protected by trademark law and governed by Yale Trademark Licensing.
 Any use by undergraduates of the Yale name or trademarks in the title or caption of a publication or an organization or the like, on any promotional materials, or on any item or product to be manufactured, distributed, or sold by an individual or an organization, must be approved by the secretary of the University or the secretary’s duly authorized agents, and under such restrictions and explanations as they may impose or require.
-Student groups may not use the Yale name to incorporate or to apply for 501(c)(3) status.
+Guidelines and requirements are available from the office of Yale Trademark Licensing.

+Permission Process.
 Groups may request to include the Yale name in their title or visual identity through their annual registration with the Yale College Dean’s Office or by submitting a request for a name change via Yale Connect.
 Approval to use the Yale name is not final until the organization has received a memo confirming the privilege.
-Permission to continue to use the Yale name is contingent upon maintaining these requirements and conforming to the regulations applicable to the organization.
-Permission is automatically revoked if an organization fails to register each year.
-Upon subsequent registration, the organization must reapply for permission to use the Yale name.

-No student organization may reproduce a stylized version of the Yale name and/or use any University marks in its literature, on a website, on its stationery, or in other media without prior written approval.
+Name Usage Guidelines.
 The full name of the organization, including any subtitle, must be included on all materials, including but not limited to agreements, stationery, posters, websites, business cards, and merchandise whenever the organization includes the Yale name to identify itself.
 The only exception is a group’s bank account and bank checks which, for tax purposes, must not include the Yale name.

+Email addresses.
 Students may not create or use non-Yale email addresses with the word Yale in it, but should instead request a Yale email address by following the instructions outlined on the Student Organizations website.

 Representation of the University.
 No undergraduate organization shall purport to represent the views or opinions of Yale University or Yale College in the context of any publication, web page, radio, television, or Web broadcast or public forum.

-J. Risk management and insurance
+J. Risk Management and Insurance

-Most registered undergraduate organizations are covered by a general liability insurance policy purchased by the University for their events, providing there is full compliance with all rules and regulations governing undergraduate organizations.
-Fraternities and sororities are not covered, and they, and affiliates of other national organizations, are expected to receive primary insurance coverage from their national organization.
+External Vendors.
 External vendors or private agents contracted for services as part of a conference or other major campus event are also expected to submit proof of liability insurance in the form of a certificate of insurance.
 This insurance must indicate that Yale University is named as an additional insured.
 Further details about insurance coverage or requirements can be obtained from the Office of Enterprise Risk Management, 2 Whitney Avenue, 6th floor, or from its website, Office of Enterprise Risk Management website.

+Auto Insurance.
 Students driving University-owned vehicles, or rented vehicles paid for by University funds, and being driven for official registered organization activity, are covered by the University’s automobile insurance policy, if the drivers have a clean driving record and have taken and passed the online training course offered by the Office of Enterprise Risk Management.
 There is no insurance provided for any driver who has not passed this class; students who have not passed it should not be driving any University-owned or rented vehicle.
 Details on Driver Safety Awareness can be found at http://ogc.yale.edu/training-courses.
 In the event of an accident, the registered organization will be expected to cover any applicable deductibles.

 Students driving their own automobiles for group activities must have a clean driving record and be properly insured, and the vehicle must be properly maintained.
 The use of twelve- or fifteen-passenger vans is prohibited.

-K. Outside vendors and contracts
+K. Outside Vendors and Contracts

+Contracts.
 Contracts between individual students or student organizations and outside vendors/contractors must be reviewed and signed by Yale’s Procurement Office.
 Ordinarily, student organizations may not sign contracts, unless said organization has incorporated as a nonprofit with the IRS.
-Students seeking for their contracts to be signed should email student.organizations@yale.edu.
+Students seeking their contracts to be signed should email student.organizations@yale.edu.

+Outside venders.
 All vendors hired by registered organizations (including, but not limited to, performers, caterers, and equipment rental companies) must provide proof of $2 million in liability insurance prior to performing any work or providing any service.
 Yale University must be named as an additional insured.
 The Office of Enterprise Risk Management can recommend a method of obtaining the proper insurance if an outside vendor does not carry it.
 Details can be found at http://ogc.yale.edu/erm/resources/registered-student-organizations.

-L. Additional regulations
+L. Additional Regulations

 Certain organizations have additional guidelines or legal requirements.

-1. Musical Ensembles, Singing Groups, and Theater Groups.
+Musical Ensembles, Singing Groups, and Theater Groups.
 Undergraduate organizations using sheet music, scores, or scripts should be aware of federal copyright laws, including laws governing photocopying.

-2. Publications.
+Publications.
 Each issue of every publication of an undergraduate organization must include a publication notice on the cover page or the page containing the table of contents stating that “This magazine”—or “periodical” or “newspaper,” as the case may be—“is published by Yale College students, and Yale University is not responsible for its contents.”
 For online publications, this notice must be prominently displayed on the organization’s home page and on each discrete publication.
-In keeping with the requirement that administrative, policy, and managerial decisions are to be in the hands of undergraduates, decisions about the contents of each periodical, the editorial policy, and the business policies and practices are to be controlled by enrolled Yale College students.

-4. Travel Abroad.
-Members of undergraduate organizations planning to go abroad should consult the Yale International Toolkit for information about health and safety abroad, travel warnings issued by the U.S. Department of State for specific countries or regions, and steps to be taken prior to travel.
-Undergraduate organizations are additionally required to register their travel at http://world-toolkit.yale.edu/yale-travel-registry-instructions.
-Visa requirements for non-U.S. citizens traveling outside the U.S. may be different from those pertaining to U.S. citizens.
-Foreign students may be responsible for obtaining such visas on their own.
+Travel Abroad.
+Members of undergraduate organizations planning to go abroad must register their trip in Yale Connect.
+Through registration members will be given links to the Yale International Toolkit for information about health and safety abroad, travel warnings issued by the U.S. Department of State for specific countries or regions, and steps to be taken prior to travel.

-5. Events Involving Minors.
+Events Involving Minors.
 Undergraduate organizations organizing or participating in activities that involve minors must register with Yale Programs for Children and Youth (http://programs-minors.yale.edu/program-registration-form).
 Additionally, such organizations are charged with following all of Yale’s policies and procedures for Programs for Children and Youth (http://programs-minors.yale.edu/).